gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 14 showed that the same weak reopening attempt can later lose support under stronger mismatch and be cleanly de-promoted back toward independent continuation without contradiction or collapse
 -	Cycle 15 showed that after this soft failed reopening, the architecture can still register a genuinely fresh relational signal rather than becoming too conservative or reducing all renewed relation to replay
 -	Cycle 16 showed that this renewed relation can then strengthen across another slice and be promoted into a stronger provisional relational reading without premature stable-joint promotion
+-	Cycle 17 showed that this stronger provisional relation can persist across another slice as a strong provisional relational state below joint threshold
+-	Cycle 18 showed that the same relational corridor can approach a threshold-nearing provisional joint reading without cheating across the boundary too early
+-	Cycle 19 showed that one further slice of durable reciprocal support can then justify bounded promotion into stable joint choreography, while preserving train distinctness and avoiding monolithic fusion

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, and then strengthen that renewed relation without overpromotion.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, and finally promote into stable joint choreography when the threshold is actually crossed.

 ---

 ## What has now been tested
 The following have now been tested at least in weak form:
 -	role separation across full cycles
 -	shared-state persistence
 -	stable train continuation
 -	returned traces
 -	mild mismatch
 -	revision of choreography interpretation
 -	correction pressure
 -	preservation of coherence under reinterpretation
 -	second-source emergence
 -	weak coupling detection
 -	relational ambiguity management
 -	dissolution of provisional coupling
 -	false positive avoidance for weak joint-choreography readings
 -	provisional reopening of a previously weakened relational hypothesis
 -	early-stage confirmation pressure for coupling under reciprocal evidence
 -	provisional stable coupling confirmation across an additional cycle
 -	early de-confirmation pressure on a provisionally confirmed joint choreography
 -	full breakdown of a provisionally confirmed joint choreography into a new independent stable reading
 -	explicit preservation of irreducible ambiguity under mutually exclusive continuation reports
 -	clean restart after contradiction, with supported branch strengthening and unsupported branch decay
 -	fresh weak recoupling after restart surviving mixed follow-up without premature promotion or dismissal
 -	weak reopening after restart losing support under stronger mismatch and being cleanly de-promoted without contradiction or collapse
 -	genuinely fresh weak relational re-emergence after a soft failed reopening, without cynical suppression or false restoration
 -	strengthening of genuinely fresh renewed relation across another slice after a soft failed reopening, without premature stable-joint promotion
+-	persistence of that strengthened renewed relation across another slice as a strong provisional relational state below joint threshold
+-	threshold-nearing provisional joint promotion without premature stable-joint confirmation
+-	bounded promotion from threshold-nearing provisional joint interpretation into stable joint choreography, with train distinctness preserved

 ---

 ## What has not yet been tested

 The following remain untested:
+-	persistence of the newly promoted stable joint state across additional slices
+-	renewed asymmetry or lag acting on a stable joint state
+-	de-confirmation pressure after threshold crossing
 -	fragmentation beyond current contradiction/collapse markers
 -	stronger mismatch across many restarts
 -	high-salience recruitment under real ambiguity
 -	richer action-confirmation dynamics
 -	competition between multiple possible couplings
 -	quantitative coherence metrics and ablations
 -	robustness across repeated automated runs

-So the current result is now well beyond baseline success, but still not a full engineering stress program.
+So the current result is now well beyond baseline success and now includes bounded threshold crossing into stable joint choreography, but it is still not a full engineering stress program.

 ---

 ## Current verdict
-The first sixteen cycles support the following stronger claim:
+The first nineteen cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, and strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice — all without collapsing role boundaries.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice, carry that strengthened relation persistently below joint threshold, approach a threshold-nearing provisional joint reading without cheating across the boundary, and finally promote that relational corridor into stable joint choreography when durable reciprocal support genuinely crosses threshold — all without collapsing role boundaries or erasing train distinctness.

 This does not yet prove the full architecture, but it strengthens the case that the engineering path is an actual sub-division of LLM labor into specific TU, TU+, and cortexLLM agents organized around coherence-sensitive role specialization.
 ---

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	persistence or renewed fragmentation of strengthening provisional relation
+-	stress on the newly promoted stable joint state

 This will let the triad be tested on:
--	whether a strengthening provisional relation can persist across another slice without premature stable-joint promotion
+-	whether the stable joint state persists cleanly across another slice
--	whether that same strengthening relation can fragment again cleanly if support weakens
--	whether memory of prior coupling, contradiction, restart, soft failed reopening, fresh re-emergence, and restrengthening can remain available without dominating current interpretation
+-	whether renewed asymmetry or lag places that stable joint state under early de-confirmation pressure
+-	whether train distinctness remains preserved under stable-joint continuation
--	whether coherence can distinguish between genuinely maturing renewed relation and unstable relational churn
+-	whether coherence can distinguish between durable stable choreography and a threshold-local promotion that should later de-promote again